brickcap/tasks/contracts-101/book.md

 3. Agreement in restraint of marriage or trade or legain proceedings are void.
 4. Agreements are void for uncertainty.
 5. Agreements by wager are void.
 6. Agreement contigent of impossible events are void.

+A contract with a minor is void.
+But in some countries a minor may enter into residential tenancy contracts where they are bound to pay rent to the landlord in exchange for living in their homes.
+Generally the landlords in these countries ask for a gurantor who is to pay the rent if the minor is unable to do so.

 **To be continued**